 As this is merely a basic explanation of the procedure, Dr Maraj will be able to provide you with any further information.

 Risks & complications

 Guidelines and protocols are followed to prevent complications.
-Complications are rare but not remote, and hernia surgery includes the following complications: Infection, recurrence of the hernia; damage to surrounding tissues, vessels or nerves and chronic pain, bleeding, urinary retention, infertility.
-You will be monitored closely by Dr Maraj after surgery for complications and if they occur, they will be treated appropriately.
+Complications are rare but not remote, and hernia surgery includes the following complications: Infection, recurrence of the hernia; damage to surrounding tissues, vessels or nerves and chronic pain, bleeding, urinary retention and infertility.
+You will be monitored closely by Dr Maraj after surgery for complications, and if they occur, they will be treated appropriately.
 Management of these issues may require further hospitalisation.